-Hemophilia is an inherited disorder that results from mutations, deletions, or inversions affecting a factor VIII or factor IX gene.
+Hemophilia is an inherited disorder that results from mutations, deletions, or inversions affecting the factor VIII or factor IX gene.
 Because these genes are located on the X chromosome, hemophilia affects males almost exclusively.
 Daughters of men with hemophilia are obligate carriers, but sons are normal.
 Each son of a carrier has a 50% chance of having hemophilia, and each daughter has a 50% chance of being a carrier.

 Patients with hemophilia bleed into tissues (eg, hemarthroses, muscle hematomas, retroperitoneal hemorrhage).
 The bleeding may be immediate or occur slowly, depending on the extent of trauma and plasma level of factor VIII or IX.
 Pain often occurs as bleeding commences, sometimes before other signs of bleeding develop.
 Chronic or recurrent hemarthroses can lead to synovitis and arthropathy.
 Even a trivial blow to the head can cause intracranial bleeding.
 Bleeding into the base of the tongue can cause life-threatening airway compression.

 Severe hemophilia (factor VIII or IX level < 1% of normal) causes severe bleeding throughout life, usually beginning soon after birth (eg, scalp hematoma after delivery or excessive bleeding after circumcision).

 Factor VIII and IX assays determine the type and severity of the hemophilia.
-Because factor VIII levels may also be reduced in von Willebrand disease (VWD), von Willebrand factor (VWF) activity, antigen, and multimer composition are measured in patients with newly diagnosed hemophilia A, particularly if the disorder is mild and a family history indicates that both male and female family members are affected.
+Because factor VIII levels may also be reduced in von Willebrand disease Von Willebrand Disease Von Willebrand disease (VWD) is a hereditary quantitative deficiency or functional abnormality of von Willebrand factor (VWF), which causes platelet dysfunction.
+Bleeding tendency is usually... read more (VWD), von Willebrand factor (VWF) activity, antigen, and multimer composition are measured in patients with newly diagnosed hemophilia A, particularly if the disorder is mild and a family history indicates that both male and female family members are affected.
 Determining if a female is a true carrier of hemophilia A is sometimes possible by measuring the factor VIII level.
 Similarly, measuring the factor IX level often identifies a carrier of hemophilia B.

-Patients should avoid aspirin and NSAIDs (both inhibit platelet function).
+To prevent bleeding, patients should avoid aspirin and nonsteroidal anti-inflammatory drugs (both inhibit platelet function).
 Regular dental care is essential so that tooth extractions and other dental surgery can be avoided.
 Drugs should be given orally or IV; IM injections can cause hematomas.

 If symptoms suggest bleeding, treatment should begin immediately, even before diagnostic tests are completed.
 For example, treatment for headache that might indicate intracranial hemorrhage should begin before CT is completed.

 In hemophilia A, the factor VIII level should be raised transiently to

-Repeated infusions at 50% of the initial calculated dose should then be given every 8 to 12 h to keep trough levels > 50% for 7 to 10 days after major surgery or life-threatening hemorrhage.
+Repeated infusions at 50% of the initial calculated dose should then be given every 8 to 12 hours to keep trough levels > 50% for 7 to 10 days after major surgery or life-threatening hemorrhage.
 Each unit/kg of factor VIII increases the factor VIII level by about 2%.
 Thus, to increase the level from 0% to 50%, about 25 units/kg are required.

 Factor VIII can be given as purified factor VIII concentrate, which is derived from multiple donors.
 It undergoes viral inactivation, but inactivation may not eliminate parvovirus or hepatitis A virus.
 Recombinant factor VIII is free of viruses and is usually preferred unless patients are already seropositive for HIV or for hepatitis B or C virus.

-In hemophilia B, factor IX can be given as a purified or recombinant viral-inactivated product every 24 h.
+In hemophilia B, factor IX can be given as a purified or recombinant viral-inactivated product every 24 hours.
 The target levels of factor correction are the same as in hemophilia A. However, to achieve these levels, the dose must be higher than in hemophilia A because factor IX is smaller than factor VIII and, in contrast to VIII, has an extensive extravascular distribution.

 Fresh frozen plasma contains factors VIII and IX.
 However, unless plasma exchange is done, sufficient whole plasma usually cannot be given to patients with severe hemophilia to raise factor VIII or IX to levels that prevent or control bleeding.
 Fresh frozen plasma should, therefore, be used only if rapid replacement therapy is necessary and factor concentrate is unavailable or the patient has a coagulopathy that is not yet defined precisely.

-Hemophilias are x-linked recessive disorders of coagulation.
+Hemophilias are X-linked recessive disorders of coagulation.

 Hemophilia A (about 80% of patients) involves factor VIII deficiency, and hemophilia B involves factor IX deficiency.